coherentsolutionsinc/anywhere-configuration/README.md

   .Run();
 ```

-The adapter is represented by the implementation of `IAnyWhereConfigurationSourceAdapter` interface:
+**Configuration Adapter** is a "bridge" between configuration engine and configuration source.
+In code configuration adapter is represented by `IAnyWhereConfigurationAdapter` interface:

 ``` csharp
 public interface IAnyWhereConfigurationAdapter